Skip to main content

 Research synthesisVery low evidenceSmall effect3 studies · 3 beneficial · 0 neutral · 0 harmful

 Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
-All included studies are reviews, not primary trials, and none reported statistical significance.
+All three studies are literature reviews, not original clinical trials, limiting causal inference.
+Doses, durations, and forms were not reported in any study.
 Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-No dose, duration, or form data were extractable, limiting practical applicability.

 3 of 3 papers